dapr/docs/walkthroughs/darprun.md

 *Note as of this writing (Dec 2019) the names have been changed to `statestore.yaml` and `messagebus.yaml` in the master branch, but this change is not in the latest release, 0.3.0*.

-Components describe configuration (e.g. how the Dapr runtime should communicate to the pub/sub).
-The pub/sub itself must be created prior.
-For example, Redis is launched as a container when running `dapr init`.
+yaml files in components directory contains configuration for various Dapr components (e.g. statestore, pubsub, bindings etc.).
+The components must be created prior to using them with Dapr, for example, redis is launched as a container when running dapr init.
 If these component files already exist, they are not overwritten.
 This means you could overwrite `statestore.yaml`, which by default uses Redis, with a content for a different statestore (e.g. Mongo) and the latter would be what gets used.
 If you did this and ran `dapr run` again, the Dapr runtime would use the specified Mongo state store.

 Then, the Dapr CLI will [launch](https://github.com/dapr/cli/blob/d585612185a4a525c05fb62b86e288ccad510006/pkg/standalone/run.go#L290) two proceses: the Dapr runtime and your app (in this sample `node app.js`).